land due diligence

 13. Wetlands

-Throughout most of the U.S., federal and state laws prohibit landowners from developing or using their land in any way that will adversely affect wetland areas (which renders most wetland areas unusable).
+Throughout most of the U.S., federal and state laws prohibit landowners from developing or using their land in any way that will adversely affect wetland areas (which means most wetland areas are unusable for development).
 This is why it's important to identify the presence of wetlands BEFORE closing the deal.

-Ultimately, the only way to be 100% confident about wetlands is to enlist the help of a wetlands consultant and/or have the appropriate government agents conduct a wetland identification and delineation on-site.
+The only way to be 100% confident about the presence of wetlands is to enlist the help of a wetlands consultant to conduct a wetland delineation on-site.

-This is a lot to ask, especially when the transaction needs to close quickly.
+The problem is that this is a lot to ask, especially when the transaction needs to close quickly and/or if the property is being purchased a very low price.

-If you want to identify any obvious red flags without leaving your computer, it is possible to do reconnaissance-level research and get a more educated look at the wetland situation on your subject property.
-I'll explain one method in this video…
+If you want to identify any obvious red flags without leaving your computer, it is possible to do some reconnaissance-level research and get a more educated look at the wetland situation on your subject property.
+I'll explain how to do it in this video.

 14. Junk, Tires, Rubble, Oil, or Other Contaminants